The Ultimate California Coast Road Trip from San Francisco to Santa Barbara

 san francisco to santa barbara

 Driving down the coast of California is a once in a lifetime, bucket list experience.
 As you take highway 1, out one window you’ll see the vastness of the Pacific Ocean, and out of the other window the rugged California coastline.
 The biggest challenge?
 Keeping your eyes on the road as you witness the beauty of the California coast.
 While you can make the trip north to south or south to north, it doesn’t matter which you choose – the magic of the coast is the same either way.
-This is the ultimate coastal road trip from San Francisco to Santa Barbara.
+This is the ultimate San Francisco to Santa Barbara road trip.

 • San Francisco